-C++: void insertImageCOI (InputArray coiimg, CvArr\ arr, int coi=-1)
+C++: void insertImageCOI (InputArray coiling, CvArr arr, int coi=-1)

-coiimg - Source array with a single channel and the same size and depth as arr.
+coiimg - input array with a single channel and the same size and depth as arr.

-arr - Destination array, it should be a pointer to CvMat or IplImage.
+arr - output array, it should be a pointer to CvMat or IplImage.

-coi - If the parameter is >=0, it specifies the channel to insert.
-If it is <0 and arr is a pointer to IplImage with a valid COI set, the selected COI is extracted.
+coi - if the parameter is >=0, it specifies the channel to insert, if it is <0 and arr is a pointer to IplImage with a valid COI set, the selected COI is extracted.